News

 The Belgian Competition Authority ("BCA") has in recent years made bid rigging a central enforcement priority, and its actions are beginning to speak louder than its words.
 What was once signalled as an intention - most notably the Chief Public Prosecutor's...

-ATA renews its Band 1 ranking in Chambers & Partners 2026
+ATA renews its global leadership with Band 1 in Chambers & Partners Global Guide 2026

 The Antitrust Alliance (ATA) has once again been ranked Band 1 in the Competition/Antitrust – Legal Network (Europe) category by Chambers & Partners in its Global Guide 2026.
 For more than 10 consecutive years, ATA has maintained its Band 1 position — a reflection...